import psychopg2

 .

-When you make a request over HTTP, you are asking a server to do something.
-The http verb, also known as the request method, describes the type of operation you’re asking for.
+When you make an HTTP request, you ask a server to do something.
+The HTTP verb, also known as the request method, describes the type of operation you’re asking for.
 Each endpoint has one or more verbs that it knows how to use.

 is a GET